ooni/probe/docs/source/tests/dnsspoof.rst

 Description
 ===========

 This test performs A queries to a test resolver and a known good control resolver.
-The query is considered tampered with if the two responses match.
+The query is considered tampered with if the two responses do not match.

 How to run the test
 ===================